Warning: These libraries are no longer supported. We recommend Python Maltego-TRX

 $ sudo apt-get update $ sudo apt-get install python-mysqldb

-The MySQL transform example below will simply query a sample database containing customer information for a made-up company.
-The database includes columns for the customer's company name and the location of the customer.
-The transforms will take the customer's company name in as the input entity, lookup the location for that customer in the MySQL database and then return the location of the customer's company as a location entity in Maltego.
+The Transforms will take the customer's company name in as the input Entity, lookup the location for that customer in the MySQL database and then return the location of the customer's company as a location Entity in Maltego.

 #import required libraries import MySQLdb from Maltego import * def trx_mysqlExamplTransform(m): TRX = MaltegoTransform() #Read the value of the input entity. customerName = m.Value #Read database password from file. try: f = open('dbConfig.txt', 'r') except: TRX.addUIMessage('Could not find dbConfig file.', UIM_FATAL) return TRX.returnOutput() #Create variables to store database connection details. server = "LocalHost" username = "root" password = f.read() database = "classicmodels" #Connect to database using the details above. try: conn = MySQLdb.connect(server,username,password,database) except: TRX.addUIMessage('Could not access database, please check that the connection details are correct.', UIM_FATAL) return TRX.returnOutput() #Define the cursor for the database connection c = conn.cursor() #Run the execute method using a placeholder for the input and enter its value as the second parameter of the method. c.execute("SELECT city, country FROM customers WHERE customerName = %s", customerName) rows = c.fetchall() #Create a new entity for each row that is returned from our SQL query. for i,eachRow in enumerate(rows): if eachRow and eachRow: TRX.addEntity('maltego.Location',eachRow+', '+eachRow) #Read the slider value and break the loop when the number of entities exceeds the slider value if i>=m.Slider: break return TRX.returnOutput()

-Running this simple transform on a few customers from our sample database will result with the following graph output:
+Running this simple Transform on a few customers from our sample database will result in the following graph output:

 PostgreSQL Transform Code